PNNL-CompBio/bmdrc/README.md

 Python library for the calculation of **B**ench**M**ark **D**ose **R**esponse **C**urves (bmdrc)

 See the Sphinx documentation [here](https://pnnl-compbio.github.io/bmdrc/)

+We suggest using Python version 3.10 or later.

 # General Schematic